-COVID-19 social distancing restrictions have fundamentally changed the way we work, live and interact with one another.
+COVID-19 restrictions have fundamentally changed the way we work, live and interact with one another.
 The pandemic has also transformed how most NFPs plan and conduct recruitment activities.

 Whether you’ve been actively recruiting through the last few months or not, remote recruitment will continue to be an essential skill for HR and recruitment professionals into the future.